josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🍿_Historical_Democratic_Actions/🌳_Freedom_Farming_Food/🥀_bella_ciao.md

 ---

-## 🌾 From fields to forests: the partisan transformation
+## 🌾 From Fields To Forests: The Partisan Transformation

 During the Second World War, the song was adapted by Italian partisans resisting Nazi occupation and fascist rule.